energy-modelling-workbench/data-pipelines/europe/_biomass/README.md

 * total national biomass use from IEA statistics for all countries vs. this database
 * total national biomass use by main category from Eurostat for all countries vs. this database

 Most of the countries currently use below 50% of their estimated total potential.
-This is due to other regulation, transport costs, and difficult energy sources especially in the agriculture.
+This is due to other regulations, transport costs, and difficult energy sources, especially in the agriculture.

 And as it often goes when comparing statistics and databases, some countries use up to 300% of their estimated potential.

-This file can be used as a guidance when deciding appropriate national constraints for the modelling.
+This file can be used as guidance when deciding appropriate national constraints for the modelling.